flolcs/gpt3/README.md

-# gpt3

-## HTML and CSS training project with responsive without using Bootstrap
+# gpt3 "HTML and CSS training project with responsive without using Bootstrap"

-### To do
+##To do

-Adding JS and animation
+### Adding JS and animation
-Fixe button Explore The Library
+### Fixe button Explore The Library
 Fixe font size h2
 Fixe button Get Started